Econiverse/econiverse/content/privacy_and_security/vpn/_index.md

 1. Use a VPN - Pay for it
 2. Do not use a VPN based in a country who is part of [Five Eyes](https://en.wikipedia.org/wiki/Five_Eyes)
 3. Use a provider who runs RAM-Only servers
 4. Change your DNS service provider to a secure one like [Cloudflare](https://www.cloudflare.com/dns/).
-You can test for DNS leaks [here](https://www.dnsleaktest.com/).